dim-ghub/cyberia-decky/README.md

 This plugin is designed to work with the **Millennium** Steam client framework.
 Place the plugin files in the appropriate Millennium plugins directory.

+After installing the plugin in Millennium:

+**For Linux users:**
+1. Navigate to the plugin directory: `cd /path/to/millennium/plugins/cyberia`
+2. Run the installation script: `./install_deps.sh`
+3. This will install the required dependencies for the plugin to function properly.

+**For Windows users:**
+1. Navigate to the plugin directory: `C:\path\to\millennium\plugins\cyberia`
+2. Run the installation script: `install_deps.bat`
+3. This will install the required dependencies for the plugin to function properly.

 ## Configuration

 1. Click the "Settings" button next to "Enter Cyberia"